 Some horses show no noticeable signs because they instinctually adapt to their discomfort.
 Waiting too long for treatment may significantly increase the complexity of treatment needed.

 A list of clinical signs associated with dental problems includes:

 When a horse has a dental injury, such as a fractured tooth, treatment can pose many challenges.
-These challenges can typically be overcome by the application of various techniques and specialized equipment which require advanced education and skill to master.
-It is critical to remove all parts of any injured teeth and it can be difficult to do so without damaging adjacent anatomical structures or neighboring because of their close proximity.
+These challenges can typically be overcome by applying various techniques and specialized equipment that require advanced education and skill to master.
+It is critical to remove all parts of any injured teeth.
+It can be difficult to do so without damaging adjacent anatomical structures or neighboring because of their close proximity.